galeraga/3D-semantic-parsing/README.md

 2) Shape part segmentation
 3) Scene semantic parsing

-This project'll be focus on implementing only **object classification** and **scene semantic parsing** (no shape part segementation is carried out).
+This project'll be focus on implementing only **object classification** and **scene semantic parsing** (no shape part segmentation is carried out).
 As a dataset, the **S3DIS dataset** is going to be used, where every point includes both its spatial coordinates and its color info (xyzrgb).

 ## Main goals
 The main goal is to implement a PointNet architecture in Pytorch that uses the S3DIS dataset in order to perform object classification and indoor scene semantic segmentation.